metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

+<a id="nestedatt--spec--hosting"></a>
+### Nested Schema for `spec.hosting`

+Optional:

+- `dns_names` (List of String) A list of DNS names in which bucket can be accessed via virtual host path.
+These names need to valid according RFC-1123.
+Each domain requires wildcard support like ingress loadbalancer.
+Do not include the wildcard itself in the list of hostnames (e.g. use 'mystore.example.com' instead of '*.mystore.example.com').
+Add all hostnames including user-created Kubernetes Service endpoints to the list.
+CephObjectStore Service Endpoints and CephObjectZone customEndpoints are automatically added to the list.
+The feature is supported only for Ceph v18 and later versions.

 <a id="nestedatt--spec--metadata_pool"></a>
 ### Nested Schema for `spec.metadata_pool`

 Optional:

+- `application` (String) The application name to set on the pool.
+Only expected to be set for rgw pools.
 - `compression_mode` (String) DEPRECATED: use Parameters instead, e.g., Parameters['compression_mode'] = 'force' The inline compression mode in Bluestore OSD to set to (options are: none, passive, aggressive, force) Do NOT set a default value for kubebuilder as this will override the Parameters
 - `crush_root` (String) The root of the crush hierarchy utilized by the pool
 - `device_class` (String) The device class the OSD should set to for use in the pool